 Q: My group does not have much experience writing applications.
 Can the Red Umbrella Fund provide feedback to our proposal?

 A: Yes.
-Just send an e-mail requesting feedback to the address provided in the Applications Guidelines.
+Send an e-mail requesting feedback to the address provided in the Applications Guidelines.

 Q: What if I miss the deadline of sending in the application form?

-A: We are unable to accept individual requests for extensions of the deadline.
-We expect to have another call for applications next year.
+A: Sorry, we are unable to accept individual requests for extensions of the deadline.
+We expect to have another call for applications next year – please try again then.

 Q: We have several projects/programmes.
 Can we send in more than one proposal?

-A: No, we can only accept one proposal per group or organization.
+A: No, we can only accept one proposal per group or network.
+But our grants can be used to fund (or contribute to) more than one project or programme.

 Q: Can I send in a application in another language than English?